Terms and Conditions

 - Must be admitted to WSU

-- Submit an eWeber Scholarship Application via their student portal.
+- Submit a WSU Scholarship Application via the eWeber student portal.

 WSU Financial Aid and Scholarship site for more information.